mmostafa886/Readcare-Automation-Task/README.md

 ## Automation Task

-- As described in the shared "QA Parctical Task", it is requested to automate a "Business Requirement" at which (A customer is able to successfully add a product to cart via product details page) that can be accessed trhough the website (https://www.shop-apotheke.com/)
+- As described in the shared "QA Parctical Task", it is requested to automate a "Business Requirement" at which (A customer is able to successfully add a product to cart via product details page) that can be accessed trhough the website (https://www.shop-apotheke.com/).
 - ‘Cypress’ has been used as a web test automation framework using Javascript to prepare the needed Testcase(s).

 ### Environment Needs
 1. Node.js
-2. VSCode (IDE).
+2. VSCode (IDE)
 3. Cypress
-4. Web browsers (at least one of: Chrome, Firefox, Edge) And of course internet connectivity
+4. Web browsers (at least one of: Chrome, Firefox, Edge) And of course Internet connection

 ### How to Run the scripts
 1. On a local machine [OS independent]